 The Fort Worth Regulatory Branch has released electronic application submittal forms for some of the more commonly used Nationwide Permits (NWPs) in the Fort Worth District (currently: NWPs 3, 12, 13, 14, 21, 29, 39, & 43).

-A Nationwide General Permit (NWP) is a type of general permit issued nationally.
+A Nationwide General Permit (NWP) is a type of general permit issued on a nationwide basis.
 The regulations that govern NWPs are found at 33 CFR 330.
-There are currently 50 NWPs (published on February 19, 2012 and expire on March 18, 2017) with 31 general conditions.
-NWPs, like all general permits, are valid for 5 years from the date of issuance.
+The 2017 NWPs published January 6, 2017 are in effect March 19, 2017 through March 18, 2022) with 32 general conditions.
 NWP regional conditions for Texas and Louisiana have been adopted by the USACE.
-In the January 28, 2013 Federal Register Vol. 78, No.18 pp.5726-5733, a change was made to the 2012 NWP's.
-In most cases, permittees may proceed with activities authorized by NWPs without notifying the DE, however, the prospective permittee should carefully review the language of the NWP to ascertain whether he must notify the DE prior to commencing the authorized activity.
+In most cases, permittees may proceed with activities authorized by NWPs without notifying the District Engineer (DE), however, the prospective permittee should carefully review the language of the NWP to ascertain whether he must notify the DE prior to commencing the authorized activity.
 For NWPs requiring a Preconstruction Notification (PCN), such notification must be made in writing as early as possible prior to commencing the proposed activity.
 The permittee may presume that his project qualifies for the NWP unless he is otherwise notified by the DE within a 45-day period.
 The 45-day period starts on the date of receipt of the notification in the Corps district office and ends 45 calendar days later regardless of weekends or holidays.
 If the DE notifies the prospective permittee that the notification is incomplete, a new 45-day period will commence upon receipt of the revised notification.
 The prospective permittee may not proceed with the proposed activity before expiration of the 45-day period unless otherwise notified by the DE.
 If the DE fails to act within the 45- day period, he must use the procedures of 33 CFR 330.5 in order to modify, suspend, or revoke the NWP authorization.

 The USACE has 45 days to review a PCN to determine if it is complete.
 PCNs must include: